ipfs/kubo/docs/experimental-features.md

 Experimental, default-disabled.

-Utilizes pubsub for publishing ipns records in real time.
+Utilizes pubsub for publishing ipns records in real-time.

 When it is enabled:
 - IPNS publishers push records to a name-specific pubsub topic, in addition to publishing to the DHT.
-- IPNS resolvers subscribe to the name-specific topic on first resolution and receive subsequently published records through pubsub in real time.
+- IPNS resolvers subscribe to the name-specific topic on the first resolution and receive subsequently published records through pubsub in real-time.
 This makes subsequent resolutions instant, as they are resolved through the local cache.

 Both the publisher and the resolver nodes need to have the feature enabled for it to work effectively.